 Light, fresh, floral, subtle: mild flavours, soft textures, spicy accents

-Fresh and sour, fruity, vegetal: citrusy, fresh and clear flavours
+Fresh and sour, fruity, vegetal: citrus-like, fresh and clear flavours

 Soft, mild and creamy: buttery, rich and slightly nutty flavours